M25 Annual Conference 2025 – Shaping the future. *Event registration now closed*

 A session led by M25 Consortium’s Diversity Group and facilitated by Davina Omar and Cliff Van Dort. - The future is sustainable: exploring the role of library and information services

-Led by M25 Consortium’s Sustainability Group and facilitated by Chris Foreman and Eloise Carpenter, this presentation and discussion session will invite thoughts and contributions on the environmental and sustainability challenges
+Led by M25 Consortium’s Sustainability Group and facilitated by Eloise Carpenter and others, this presentation and discussion session will invite thoughts and contributions on the environmental and sustainability challenges

 13.00-14.00 Lunch Plus Networking, Sponsors, Vox Pops & Posters

-14.00-14.45 First Set of Lightning Talk Presentations plus Panel questions to the Presenters
+14.00-14.45 First Set of Lightning Talk Presentations (5-8 mins each) plus Panel questions to the Presenters

 14.50-15.30 Three Parallel sessions to choose from: